a peek behind the novel series – Read First Chapter.com

 PART TWO:

-Part Two is where I introduce all the suspects and their possible motivations — as the detectives are quite often guessing at this early stage of an investigation.
+Part Two is where I introduce all the suspects and their possible motivations -- as the detectives are quite often guessing at this early stage of an investigation.
 The motivation of each of the suspects will be uncovered in some way later in Part two or even in Part 3.

 Part Two is about following clues and uncovering suspects, evidence and motivation.
 The readers are collecting information and they are doing their own thinking and speculating too.
-This is where their enjoyment comes from, hearing about the clues and trying to out think the detectives and the suspects — and even the author!
+This is where their enjoyment comes from, hearing about the clues and trying to out think the detectives and the suspects -- and even the author!

 Section two is also where the subplots begin to move forward.
-Whether the subplot is a specific conflict that gets worse or a general stubbornness that is exhibited, I begin to move the subplots along in part wo.
+Whether the subplot is a specific conflict that gets worse or a general stubbornness that is exhibited, I begin to move the subplots along in part two.

 The end of Part Two usually marks the midpoint of the book.
 I like to end this section with a .big reveal of some kind.
 Or maybe a clue that turns the investigation into another direction.
 There could even be a new murder, or the surfacing of an unusual suspect, or someone gets caught in a big lie that changes the direction of the investigation.